Audition Requirements & Repertoire

 Audition Repertoire:

-- Sight-reading, timpani tuning, scales, and rudiments will be part of the audition
+• Sight-reading, timpani tuning, scales and rudiments

 Piano